Chmod351/scraper/CONTRIBUTING.md

 Please follow the commit message structure below:

-- `type:`: The type of the commit (e.g., feature, bug fix, documentation).
+- `type:`: The type of the commit (e.g., feature, bug fix, documentation, resolve, etc)
 - `description`: A concise description of the changes made.(optional)
 - `[#issue]`: Related issue to that task.